 Global message deletion

-As of last month, Telegram allows users to delete messages sent by other users.
+Since an update in 2019, Telegram has allowed users to delete messages sent by other users, across all devices.
 It’s a somewhat divisive feature.
-Having your messages deleted by someone else probably doesn’t feel very good.
+Having your messages deleted by someone else doesn’t feel very good.
 But if your conversation is between you and a person you trust, it’s another handy way to control your online communications.

 Large file size limit

-If you want to send big files, Telegram has much of the competition beat with support for up to 1.5GB files.
-Meanwhile, WhatsApp’s limit is 100MB, WeChat’s limit is 100MB, and Skype’s limit is 300MB.
+If you want to send big files, Telegram has much of the competition beat with support for up to 2GB files.
+Meanwhile, WhatsApp’s limit is a measly 100MB, WeChat’s limit is also 100MB, and Skype’s limit is 300MB.
 Telegram files are also stored in the cloud, so you can access them from other devices.

-Telegram comes with some customization options absent from many of its competitors where you can choose the dominant app color, how Telegram opens links, whether or not the UI shows animations, and more.
-Telegram also features a chatbot integration where you can make use of bots to improve the experience.
+Telegram comes with some customization options absent from many of its competitors where you can choose the dominant app color, how the app opens links, whether or not the UI shows animations, and more.
+There is also chatbot integration where you can make use of bots to improve the experience.
 You can even create your own themes, bots, and full apps using the Telegram API.
 Over the years, Telegram has built up an extensive bot ecosystem that adds even more functionality to the app.

 New user announcement

 A further privacy blunder is that Telegram notifies your contacts when you join it — unless you don’t give it permission to access your contacts.
-The app doesn’t warn you it’s about to ping your contacts (if there’s a way to avoid this I’m yet to discover it) and that’s a big caveat for those who want to use Telegram to keep a low-profile.
+The app doesn’t warn you it’s about to ping your contacts, and that’s a big caveat for those who want to use Telegram to keep a low profile.